 In addition to triennial strategy reviews we also review the performance of the default arrangements against their objectives on a quarterly basis.
 This review includes performance analysis to check that the risk and return levels meet expectations.
-Our reviews over the Scheme Year concluded that the default arrangements were performing broadly as expected given the market conditions and consistently with the aims and objectives as stated in the SIP.
+Our reviews over the Scheme year concluded that the default arrangements were performing broadly as expected and consistently with the aims and objectives as stated in the SIP.